China says latest bird flu virus doesn't jump between humans

 "The virus found in the patient was 90 percent similar to H5N1 viruses previously isolated in ducks in China, which suggested that the man was very likely to have been infected through direct contact with a bird," the Shenzhen Center for Disease Prevention and Control said in a statement.

-"It is still not transmissible between people," it said, adding that the bus driver was probably infected through direct contact with birds.
+"It is still not transmissable between people", it said, adding that the bus driver was probably infected through direct contact with birds.

 Hong Kong's Centre for Health Protection said on Monday that the virus strain found in the man was very similar to that recently found in wild birds in Hong Kong.
 An analysis of its genes also found that the virus can be treated by amantadine, a common antiviral drug.